UT San Antonio

 • News Releases

-OncLive: Dr. Mesa on the potential utility of CAR T-cell therapy in MPNs
+OncLive: Dr. Mesa on developing racially inclusive clinical trials in MPNs

-Ruben A. Mesa, MD, director of the Mays Cancer Center, discusses the potential utility of CAR T-cell therapy in myeloproliferative neoplasms (MPNs) in this video.
+Dr. Ruben Mesa, MD, director of the Mays Cancer Center, discusses the importance of developing racially inclusive clinical trials in myeloproliferative neoplasms (MPNs).
 Watch the interview.

 • 1